About the Design/Technology degree

-If you are interested in the Design/Technology Concentration, you will first declare your major in General Theatre and then change it to Design/Tech after your have completed your entrance interview.
+If you are interested in the Design/Technology Concentration, you will first declare your major in General Theatre and then change it to Design/Technology after you have completed your entrance interview.
 (See criteria below.)

 You will meet with an advisor at least once a semester.
 This is an informal time to plan your classes and talk about your experience at ASU.
 Additional advisor visits are optional.
 You will participate in yearly portfolio reviews to ensure you are on a successful path and to explore career options as well as short and long-term goals.

-The Coordinator for this degree program is Sue Williams.
+The Coordinator for this degree program is Michael Helms.

 Criteria for admission